dougeby/IntuneDocs/InTuneDocs/GetStarted/windows-pc-management-capabilities-in-microsoft-intune.md

 -   **Software update management** - You can keep PCs up to date and decide when updates are applied.

--   **Windows Firewall policy** - This helps to ensure that no PC that's used by your company has an inactive or improperly-configured Windows Firewall.
+-   **Windows Firewall policy** - This helps to ensure that no PC that's used in your company has an inactive or improperly-configured Windows Firewall.

 -   **Anti-malware protection** - Intune includes Endpoint Protection, which helps protect your PCs from malware.